slickframework/mail/README.md

 Slick E-Mail plugin
 ===================

-Email plugin provides generalized functionality to compose and send both text and MIME-compliant multipart email messages.
+Email plugin provides generalized functionality to compose and send both text and MIME-compliant multi-part email messages.
+It uses the Zen\Mail library to create and send the e-mail messages.
+It also adds the possibility to use the Slick\Template library to create the content for the message or the mime parts.

+**Features**

+-   Easy mail transport creation (SMTP, SendMail)
+-   Uses [Twig][] for a robust template engine
+-   Multi-Part e-mail messages
+-   Created on top of [Zend\Mail][] library

 **Installation**